mehrdadmot/RoboND-Rover-Project/writeup.md

 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
--After reading every new image the we have to take the following steps to analysis the image and determine the navigable path, obstacles, and rock samples.
+-After reading every new image the we have to take the following steps to analysis the image and determine the navigable path, obstacles, and rock samples.<br />
-       1) Define source and destination points for perspective transform.
+       1) Define source and destination points for perspective transform.<br />
-       2) Apply perspective transform.
+       2) Apply perspective transform.<br />
-       3) Apply color threshold to identify navigable terrain/obstacles/rock samples,here we get the location of pixels in the image plane.
+       3) Apply color threshold to identify navigable terrain/obstacles/rock samples,here we get the location of pixels in the image plane.<br />
-       4) Convert Image plane location to rover-centric location.
+       4) Convert Image plane location to rover-centric location.<br />
-       5)  To calculate the fidelity and map the world we have to Convert rover-centric pixel values to world coords.
+       5) To calculate the fidelity and map the world we have to Convert rover-centric pixel values to world coords.<br />
-       6) Update worldmap.
+       6) Update worldmap.<br />
-       7) After this we can use the information to make decision and also display.
+       7) After this we can use the information to make decision and also display.<br />

 ![alt text][image2]
 ### Autonomous Navigation and Mapping